adrianwedd/space-weather/iteration_logs/development_log.md

 ### Insights
 - Real-time data visualization will provide users with immediate insights into the current state of space weather, enhancing user engagement.

+## Iteration 50: Project Housekeeping and Documentation Update

+### Observations
+- Moved the task list to a new file called `TASKLIST.md`.
+- Composed a new eloquent and informative `README.md`.
+- Focused on ensuring the project structure is optimal.

+### Insights
+- Proper documentation and project structure are essential for the long-term sustainability and understandability of the project.